2D Cubic Bézier Curves as Interpolation Functions

 This short writeup is prompted by a discussion from CH FR about pathological keyframe tangent behavior in Autograph

 I am unsure about the rationale behind choosing a "1D Hermite" solution over a de-facto industry standard.
-The use of 2D Cubic Bézier curve is robust, tried-and-true, and performant.
+Certainly there are many ways to parametrize the space of cubic polynomials, but the use of 2D Cubic Bézier curve is robust, tried-and-true, and performant, and is generally what users would come to expect.

 Regardless, here is an interactive demo for 2D Hermite interpolation.